| | | | |

 Instructions

-• Place the rack/trivet in the bottom of your Instant Pot® inner pan, and pour in the water.**
+• Place a trivet in the bottom of your Instant Pot inner liner, and pour in the water.

-• Twist the lid to secure, and set Instant Pot to Manual, High Pressure for 25 minutes.
+• Secure the lid, and set Instant Pot to Manual or Pressure Cook on High Pressure for 25 minutes.
+Use the + and – buttons to adjust the time.

-• Remove the lid, then remove ribs from the Instant Pot.
-Place on a foil lined baking sheet and coat with barbecue sauce.
+• Remove the ribs with tongs and place on a foil lined baking sheet.
+Coat ribs with barbecue sauce.

 Notes

-+Actual cooking time is 25 minutes AFTER your Instant Pot reaches pressure, which could take 10 to 12 minutes.
-The Natural Release adds an additional 15 minutes, but it is all hands-free cooking.
+• Actual cooking time is 25 minutes AFTER your Instant Pot reaches pressure, which could take 10 to 12 minutes.
+The Natural Release adds an additional 15 to 30 minutes, but it is all hands-free cooking.

 Nutrition